yutthana/DataMining/README.md

 # DataMining
 Data Mining Project

 read_csv.py - Read data from "reviews_Amazon_Instant_Video.json.gz"(approx. 80%) then delete unused key, and write to the csv file.
-Key used in this project are ['ReviewerID', 'asin', 'overall'].
+Keys used in this project are ['ReviewerID', 'asin', 'overall'].

 *asin - item id